We are grateful to the following individuals who volunteer their time to support the mission of Las Trampas

 Johnson has an MBA from Saint Mary’s College focused in Human Resources Management and has a Senior Professional in Human Resources (SPHR) distinguished certification.

-Johnson’s current role since August 2020, is a Senior Managing Director of Business Office and Human Resources at Watermark Retirement Communities.
-His previous role was a Senior Director of Human Resources, Operations, IT & Facilities at The Richmond Neighborhood Center Executive Leadership Team.
-Johnson’s first job was a Human Resources/Business Office Manager at Telecare Corporation.
+Previously Johnson was a Senior Managing Director of Business Office and Human Resources at Watermark Retirement Communities but now sits as an HR Advisor to their Owner Group.
+Before that, he was a Senior Director of Human Resources, Operations, IT & Facilities for The Richmond Neighborhood Center Executive Leadership Team.
+Johnson’s first job was as a Human Resources/Business Office Manager at Telecare Corporation.

-Johnson was recognized in 2019 in the SHRM Magazine as one of the top 30 to improve culture & DEI strategies and also was a speaker panelist for Change Management at the California Human Resources Conference, also in 2019.
+Johnson was recognized in 2019 in the SHRM Magazine as one of the top 30 to improve culture & DEI strategies.
+He was a speaker panelist for Change Management at the California Human Resources Conference, also in 2019.

 Johnson was drawn to Las Trampas since he has nieces who have developmental disabilities.
-He is dedicated in figuring out how he can give back to address the inequities his nieces face on a regular basis.
+He is dedicated to figuring out how he can give back to address the inequities his nieces face regularly.

 Johnson brings a passion, love of data, empathy, and vast experience in human resources to Las Trampas.